Illuminator-team/Illuminator-DT-Service/README.md

 # RDP Tutorial

+Trying to integrate an API through traeffik for RDP with the Illuminator.

 ## About

 This repository provides the source code for a step-by-step tutorial for the [Rapid Deployment Platform](https://ait-rdp.github.io/).